 how to download this new version and everything it offers to its users

 The instant messaging application WhatsApp It is one of the most used platforms worldwide.
-However, this year he suffered one of the worst falls, which affected his more than 2 billion users.
+However, this year it suffered one of the worst falls, affecting more than 2 billion users.

 For some time, some people use a new version of the application.
 This is WhatsApp Plus, an unauthorized update, but it can be customized.